vladimirbojinov/Projects/RockPaperScissors/README.md

  `Paper, paper, p`
  `Scissors, scissors, s`

-Then a series of checks that are based on the tabble bellow makes shure who is the winner at the end.
+Then a series of checks that are based on the table below makes shure who is the winner at the end.

 | Player | Computer | Results |
 | --- | --- | --- |